microsoft/QuantumKatas/README.md

 # Introduction

-The Quantum Katas are a series of self-paced tutorials to help you learn quantum computing and Q# programming.
+The Quantum Katas are a collection of self-paced tutorials and programming exercises to help you learn quantum computing and Q# programming.

-:new: *(November 2019)* We've added a set of tutorials that introduce the learner to the most basic concepts used in quantum computing, starting with the necessary math (complex numbers and linear algebra).
-Read more about the new tutorials [here](https://devblogs.microsoft.com/qsharp/new-tutorials-learn-the-basic-concepts-of-quantum-computing/) or head to the [list of tutorials](./index.ipynb) to get started!

-:new: *(July 2019)* The Quantum Katas now include Jupyter Notebook tutorials on quantum computing!
-Each tutorial combines theoretical explanations with Q# code snippets and programming exercises.
-See [index.ipynb](./index.ipynb) for the list of all tutorials and instructions on running them online.

-:new: *(April 2019)* The Quantum Katas are now available as Jupyter Notebooks!
-See [index.ipynb](./index.ipynb) for the list of all Kata Notebooks and instructions on running them online.

 Each kata is a separate project that includes: